 What Is Lemon Law and Why Should Every Car Owner Know It

 In spite of how it sounds, a lemon law has nothing to do with fruit and everything to do with vehicles.
-So if you’ve heard the term but never scrutinized its meaning, stick around and we’ll fill you in on what it is and why car owners need to be clued up about it.
+If you’ve heard the term but never scrutinized its meaning, stick around and we’ll fill you in on what it is and why car owners need to be clued up about it.

 What is lemon law and why should every car owner know it